Kk-ships/dnsforwarder/README.md

 ### Troubleshooting
 - Check logs for messages about domain routing initialization and file loading errors.
-- Make sure the file paths in `DOMAIN_ROUTING_FILES` are correct and accessible by the DNS forwarder.
+- Make sure the file paths in `DOMAIN_ROUTING_FOLDER` are correct and accessible by the DNS forwarder.
 - Ensure each rule is in the correct format and not commented out.

 ---